danr789/danr789.github.io/pop/takedowns.md

 **Light** : He can be contacted via Discord on _light#9585_

-_In using both of the methods above, you'll be asked to verify by emailing them with an official (username)@poptropica.com email, within 48 Hours this site will be takendown_
+_In using both of the methods above, you'll be asked to verify by emailing them with an official (username)@poptropica.com email, within 48 Hours this site will be taken down_